-1. Special Inspection fee\$50.00 plus expenses of inspector.

-2. Certificate of Inspection for an unfired pressure vessel and for an unfired pressure vessel and \$10.00 for all other boilers \$5.00 within 30 days from the date of inspection the sum as follows:
+- 1. Special Inspection fee\$50.00 plus expenses of inspector. - Certificate of Inspection for an unfired pressure vessel and\$10.00 for all other boilers.\$5.00 - 3.
+Inspection Fees There shall be paid for the annual inspection of each boiler by the Boiler Inspection Division within 30 days from the date of inspection the sum as follows: